-Our product pipeline includes several product candidates with the potential to significantly improve the treatment of patients with cancer.
-Our two clinical candidates, trilaciclib and G1T38, are based on our core understanding of cyclin-dependent kinases 4 and 6, or CDK4/6, a pair of proteins that play an important role in the growth and proliferation of all human cells.
-G1T48 is a potential first-in-class oral Selective Estrogen Receptor Degrader, or SERD, which we plan to develop as a single agent and in combination with other agents, including G1T38 for the treatment of ER-positive, or ER+, HER2- breast cancer.
-We own the global rights to all our product candidates.
+Our product pipeline includes three clinical product candidates with the potential to significantly improve the treatment of patients with cancer.
+Two of our three clinical candidates, trilaciclib and lerociclib, are based on our core understanding of cyclin-dependent kinases 4 and 6, or CDK4/6, a pair of proteins that play an important role in the growth and proliferation of all human cells.
+G1T48, our third product candidate, is the first candidate to advance into clinical trials from our oral selective estrogen receptor degrader (SERD) program.
+G1T48 is a potential first-in-class oral SERD which we plan to develop as a monotherapy and in combination with other agents, including lerociclib, for the treatment of estrogen receptor-positive (ER+), human epidermal growth factor receptor-negative (HER2-) breast cancer.
+We own the global rights to all three of our product candidates.